kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(j\) The location of the phase center for all antennas must be clearly marked on the antenna enclosures.

 \(k\) The latitude, longitude and mean sea level elevation of all MLS antennas, runway threshold and runway stop end must be determined by survey with an accuracy of ±3 meters (±10 feet) laterally and ±0.3 meter (±1.0 foot) vertically.
 The relative lateral and vertical offsets of all antenna phase centers, and both runway ends must be determined with an accuracy of ±0.3 meter (±1.0 foot) laterally and ±0.03 meter (±0.1 foot) vertically.
 The owner must bear all costs of the survey.
-The results of this survey must be included in the “operations and maintenance” manual required by section 171.325 of this subpart and will be noted on FAA Form 198 required by §171.327.
+The results of this survey must be included in the “operations and maintenance” manual required by section 171.325 of this subpart and will be noted on FAA Form 198 required by [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.327   Operational records.|§171.327]].

 \[Doc.
 No. 20669, 51 FR 33177, Sept.
 18, 1986, as amended by Amdt.
 171-16, 56 FR 65665, Dec.
 17, 1991\]